Spark Streaming Tutorial for Beginners

 Spark Streaming helps in fixing these issues and provides a scalable, efficient, resilient, and integrated (with batch processing) system.
 Spark has provided a unified engine that natively supports both batch and streaming workloads.
 Spark’s single execution engine and unified Spark programming model for batch and streaming lead to some unique benefits over other traditional streaming systems.

 Key reason behind Spark Streaming’s rapid adoption is the unification of disparate data processing capabilities.
 This makes it very easy for developers to use a single framework to satisfy all the processing needs.
-Furthermore, data from streaming sources can be combined with a very large range of static data sources available through Apache Spark SQL.
+Furthermore, data from streaming sources can combine with a very large range of static data sources available through Apache Spark SQL.

 To address the problems of traditional stream processing engine, Spark Streaming uses a new architecture called Discretized Streams that directly leverages the rich libraries and fault tolerance of the Spark engine.